 - Attorney’s fees can be approximately double that of a Chapter 7 Bankruptcy

-- Attorney is in the case with you for the entire 3 – 5 year period
+- Your Chapter 13 Bankruptcy Attorney is with you for the entire 3-to 5-year period

 - Unsecured debts (credit cards, personal loans, student loans, taxes, etc.) can be no more than $394,725.00